neverfap-deluxe/nfd-api/ebook/bible/bible.md

 With the right information and guidance, I believe overcoming porn addiction can be an incredibly straight-forward process that anyone can partake at any point in their life.

-A process which doesn't discriminate against how smart you are, against how much knowledge you already have about your porn addiction, nor concern who you are today.
+A process which doesn't discriminate against how smart you are, how much knowledge you have, nor the life you personally live today
+- only your willingness to engage in meaningful change.

-I have put a lot of effort into ensuring that the information on this website is fun, engaging and accessible so that it becomes as clear as daylight as to why this process works, as well as how you can comfortably commit to it without hesitation.
+I have put a lot of effort into ensuring that the information on this website is fun, engaging and accessible so that it becomes as clear as daylight why the process works, as well as how you can comfortably commit to it without hesitation.

-This means reading the articles and guides on this website until it becomes second-nature to you, as well as committing to your daily routine of meditation and awareness practice.
+This means reading the guides and articles on the NeverFap Deluxe website until it becomes second-nature to you, as well as committing to your daily routine of meditation and awareness practice.

-It is the very reason why NeverFap Deluxe is so effective at helping you overcome porn addiction.
+It's the very reason why NeverFap Deluxe is so effective at helping you overcome porn addiction.
+It simply makes sense and it allows you to approach your porn addiction without the perpetuate struggle of uncertainty.

-Because it just makes sense.
+NeverFap Deluxe makes it effortless.

-If you haven't yet already, I highly recommend checking out the NeverFap Deluxe Homepage.
+If you haven't yet already had the opportunity, I highly recommend checking out the entirety of the NeverFap Deluxe Homepage.

 It explores in great detail what you can expect from NeverFap Deluxe, and it serves as a fantastic introduction into some of the skills you'll be learning from the materials on this website.

-We then recommend checking out the NeverFap Deluxe Guide which follows on from the homepage, and provides additional knowledge and context.
+I then recommend checking out the NeverFap Deluxe Guide which follows on from the homepage, and which provides additional knowledge and context into the recovery process.

-From there you can check out the various articles and practices which have been designed to help you better understand yourself, as well provide you with tangible exercises you can practice on a daily basis.
+From there you can check our articles and practices which have been designed to help you better understand yourself through verifiable principle and action.

-The groundwork is all there for you to succeed and help you become your best version of yourself.

-All you need to do is commit to the practices and provide your mental health with the attention it deserves.
+Certainly, the groundwork is all there for you to succeed.
+All that is required is your time and commitment in order to provide your mental health with the attention it deserves.

-NeverFap Deluxe is here to help.
+Let's shed some blood.

+ฅ(• ɪ •)ฅ

 # NeverFap Deluxe Summary

-Here's a basic summary of NeverFap Deluxe!
+I decided to write a complete summary of NeverFap Deluxe so people can have a quick reference of all the concepts of NeverFap Deluxe.

 For a much more in-depth overview of NeverFap Deluxe there really is no substitute to reading the NeverFap Deluxe Homepage.
-It's written a bit like a visual novel too, so it's significantly more engaging!
+It's written a bit like a visual novel so a lot of people find it significantly more engaging as well.

-With that said, this summary is also pretty neat, and I know a lot of people appreciate it as a refresher to all the basic concepts of NeverFap Deluxe.

-Otherwise, you may also benefit from the 7 Day NeverFap Deluxe Kickstarter which covers a lot of the high-level concepts of NeverFap Deluxe in a very broad way.
+Not to mention, there's also the NeverFap Deluxe Guide to look forward to which fleshes out these ideas even more!

+Regardless, learn the core concepts, practice the exercises, meditate daily, maintain balance and literally everything will click into place.

+The Reade believes in you!

+*:･ﾟ✧(=✪ ᆺ ✪=)*:･ﾟ✧